 Lifestyle changes include:

 No matter what method of treatment you’re currently on, discuss any new changes in your treatments with your doctor before you start them, even if they’re considered “natural” or “safe.”
 These could interfere with treatments or medications you’re currently taking.

 Fibromyalgia is not fatal.
-While there’s no complete cure for fibromyalgia, there have been recent developments in how it’s treated.
 Because medications are limited, lifestyle and alternative remedies are an important part of treatment management.

-Most people with MS will have an equivalent or almost equivalent life expectancy to that of the average person without MS. However, this doesn’t include rare cases of severe MS. Many people with MS may develop cancer or heart disease, which decreases life expectancy.
+Most people with MS will have an equivalent or almost equivalent life expectancy to that of the average person without MS. However, this isn’t generally the outlook for rare cases of severe MS.

 Symptoms in people with MS can be unpredictable, though most will see some amount of disease progression as time goes on.
 People with MS who experience more time between symptom attacks and relapses tend to do better and experience less severe symptoms.

 Though they sometimes share similar symptoms, MS and fibromyalgia are two very different conditions.
-Understanding the differences can help you and your doctor to start testing for the right condition earlier.
+Understanding the differences can help you and your doctor start testing for the right condition earlier.